2013 Edmonton Eskimos season

-The Edmonton Eskimos season was the 56th season for the team in the Canadian Football League and their 65th overall.
+The Edmonton Eskimos season was the 56th season for the team in the Canadian Football League (CFL) and their 65th overall.
 The Eskimos finished the season in fourth place in the West Division with a 4–14 record and failed to make the playoffs.

 Offseason

 CFL draft

 The 2013 CFL draft took place on May 6, 2013.
 The Eskimos had seven selections in the seven-round draft after trading their first round pick to Montreal for Brody McKnight and acquiring additional third and fourth round picks.